Refugee haven Sweden imposes temporary border controls in EU migration crisis

 The decision by a Nordic state that touts itself as a "humanitarian superpower" underscored how the flow of refugees into the European Union is straining its prized system of open internal borders close to breaking point.

-Germany warned it could start sending Syrian refugees back to other EU states from which they came, prompting Hungary to insist it would take none, while Sweden's neighbour Denmark said it was tightening immigration rules and Slovenia began to emulate Budapest in erecting new border fences.
-[ID:nL8N1364AR]
+Germany warned it could start sending Syrian refugees back to other EU states from which they came, prompting Hungary to insist it would take none, while Sweden's neighbor Denmark said it was tightening immigration rules and Slovenia began to emulate Budapest in erecting new border fences.

 Sweden has welcomed more asylum-seeking refugees and migrants per capita than any other EU country and authorities forecast that up to 190,000 asylum seekers could arrive this year, double the previous record from the early 1990s.